 Whenever we hear the words “artificial intelligence (AI),” the very first thing that comes to our mind is a crazy plot device usually featured in science fiction movies and novels.
 However, when it comes to the eCommerce industry, AI revolves around the concept of algorithms and learning technologies that provide the foundation for automation and so much more.

 AI is beneficial for today's online retailers to deliver an outstanding customer and user experience in eCommerce and make intelligent business decisions by using customer data.
-In this article, we’ve shared practical yet powerful ways eCommerce businesses use AI in the online shopping space.
+In this article, we’ve shared practical yet powerful ways AI and eCommerce can work together in the online shopping space.

 AI is implanting itself into all aspects of our lives.
 From the emerging number of self-checkout cash registers to security checks at the airport, AI is almost everywhere.
 A report published by Gartner stated that, in the last four years, the number of businesses fostering AI increased by 270%.
 Still, there are plenty of misconceptions about all things related to AI.
 For example, many assume that AI is a comparatively new branch of study when it's actually nearly 70 years old.